ypid/event-processing-framework/README.md

 * DRY (don't repeat yourself).

-  Adding support for additional log types should only require to implement the specific bits of that type, nothing more.
+  Adding support for additional log types should only require implementing the specific bits of that type, nothing more.
 This is necessary to keep it maintainable even with a high number of supported log types.

 * Modular.